PacRT/WebSite/README.md

 # 3. Get website files from https://github.com/PacRT/WebSite
 You have to be in the directory to run hugo command.
+## Run hugo and launch the webiste locally
-## The following command will create direcroty called **public** and install all the files required for the site from the source.
+The following command will create direcrtory called **public** and install all the files required for the site from the source.
 You can test running locally.
 **$ hugo**
 if you are re-running; it is always good idea to remove public diectory **$ rm -rf public**